Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 A provider can decide to deprecate an active plan as it is no move relevant for his subscribers.
 Once the action is initiated, provider will face multiple choices:

 * **Deprecate the plan only** - this plan will no more be available for any new subscriber but existing subscription with this plan are still valid.
 * **Cancel the corresponding subscription** - the corresponding subscription will be cancelled and cannot be use anymore to request resource access.
+But the subscription is still present in the Marketplace so that the associated metrics are still relevant.
 * **Migrate subscription to a new plan** = the existing plan subscription will be move to a new plan.
 Refer to [Migrate subscriptions to a new plan](/docs/manage_product_foundry/manage_product_plans#migrate-subscriptions-to-a-new-plan).

 1. Navigate to the *Product Foundry* and select a product.